Heart in the Age of Mechanical Reproduction

 2012-2015

-When considering the life of a print, copies become originals.
 This reversal sets up a heightened awareness of our role as observer, participant and, for some, as photographer.
-As we see ourselves seeing images, the act of perception completes and thus defines an original image as an event.
-“Original” pertains to the juncture of viewer and image at a point in time and space—not an attribute of a tangible thing.
-By embracing this fluid definition of originality and the required reflexive state of mind, a viewer steps outside the cultural laws that govern their own perception.
-On the threshold between an image’s intentions and an awareness of one’s role as target consumer, the social traits of an image are exposed—socio-economics, race, gender, celebrity, humor and violence among others.
+As we see ourselves seeing images, the act of perception redefines an original as an event—an intersection of viewer and image at a point in time and space—not a prior, arbitrated assignment of value.

 What do you think?